 In the fall, a Shiba Inu will shed its lighter summer coat in preparation for the winter.
 It does not make sense to go into winter with a light coat.
 During this period, they’ll need to grow out their thicker winter coats instead.

 Similarly, in the spring time, Shibas shed their heavier winter coats in preparation for the upcoming warmer months.
-Having their thick winter coats during the summer time can often lead to heat exhaustion and discomfort.
+Having their thick winter coats during the summer time is not practical.
+It can often lead to heat exhaustion and discomfort.

 We call this process, “blowing coats” and it’ll typically last between 2 and 3 weeks.
-However, it can vary depending on the dog.
-We highly recommend extra grooming measures to combat the uptick in shedding – unless you want a house full of fur.
+However, it can vary depending on your dog.
+We highly suggest extra grooming measures to combat the uptick in shedding – unless you want a house full of fur.

-But because Shibas are relatively small dogs, there will be less loose fur during these periods of excessive shedding.
-Still, expect more than usual.
+But because Shibas are relatively small dogs, the extra shedding may be manageable.
+There will be less loose fur during these periods of excessive shedding.
+But even so, expect more than usual.

 All the reasons above are natural reasons for shedding in Shiba Inus.
-However, you (as the owner) can also influence how much your Shiba Inu sheds.
+However, you (as the owner) can and often will, influence how much your Shiba Inu sheds.